Evidence global bank UBS made “fictitious” trades to US markets

 Offices of Lennox Paton.

 Meanwhile, on February 28, 2014 the Starostenkos also received from UBS 205 sheets delivered for trades from June 13, 2013 to September 18, 2013.
 It included 199 trade advises.
+It lists buys and sells of the same securities on the same day to be flat at end of day.
+It was part of their trading strategy because UBS did not have “stoploss” service to automatically sell if securities suddenly went sharply down.

 In 2012, UBS Wealth Management Division CEO Jürg Zeltner told “The Bahamas Investor” that the Bahamas was an attractive, international financial and booking center, “especially in terms of wealth structuring– in particular the trust business.”
 He said “the beauty” was that it is offshore but close by.
 He said UBS’s strategy for the Bahamas was “to grow.”
 And to be “globally compliant,” meaning “transparent.”
 He added, “The world has agreed to a new, level playing field which The Bahamas is part of.
 That makes it stronger, because it complies and, if it had not, then I think there would not be too much of a future.”

+Less than two years later, UBS liquidated its Bahamas operation.
 On March 7, UBS told the Securities Commission of the Bahamas that it was “winding down the banking side of its operations over the next year.”
 That included trading.
 In fact, it was going into voluntary liquidation.
 No reason was given, but it avoided dealing with new rules that would have revealed that its traders were not registered (only the CEO and compliance officer were registered), and it removed out of the country officials who could have been readily called to testify in the Starostenkos’ suit.

 Curiously, the minutes of a meeting of March 18, disclosed by UBS during the lawsuit discovery process, says “client follow-up trade confirmations requested some weeks ago” and at the bottom ” trade confirmation to client – legal to sign off.”
 But it was not just “legal,” which UBS Bahamas officials should have known, the denial was illegal under U.S. law for trades on American exchanges.
+And U.S. law enforcers cast a wide net, not stopping at the border.

-One of team sent to evict the Starostenkos grabs teen-age son, Teo.
+One of team sent to evict the Starostenkos grabs teenage son, Teo.
 From the video.

 Document showing the UBS connection to the Bahamas trades into the U.S. markets.